guptayash9274/M-Stat-Course-Projects/README.md

 ### **Key Contributions**
   - Derived test statistics for specific distributions.
-  - Developed new non-parametric tests to assess the significance of the scale parameter, improving existing tests for location parameters.
+  - Developed new non-parametric tests to assess the significance of the scale parameter, by modifying existing tests for location parameters.

 **[View Presentation](https://guptayash9274.github.io/LMP_Rank_Tests_for_Scale_NPI/)**